Andover-Robotics/software-docs/docs/autonomous/the-autonomous-period.md

   }
 }
 ```
-{% endcode %}

-{% hint style="info" %}
+!!! info
     In this example, we are almost able to read the contents of `runOpMode` out loud and be understood as if we were speaking plain English.
 Instead of issuing raw numbers to individual hardware devices, this example describes the procedure in a high level of [abstraction](https://youtu.be/6V1sr0XV\_Ng), so the technical details are hidden from those who don't need to know them.
 As your autonomous programs accumulate complexity over time, it is important to utilize abstraction in order to make your code more maintainable and readable to other programmers.
 Check out [_Integrate with your Team_](../working-with-a-team/integrate-with-your-team.md) for more tips on maximizing your code's cleanliness.
-{% endhint %}

 If you have an autonomous strategy in mind for your team, think about how it could be translated into software that your robot can execute.
 Think about how you would structure it and vary it for different starting positions.
 Think about the points of failure and how your robot would behave it any of them were to fail.
 Think about how your robot would collaborate with an alliance partner.